 - pregnant or planning to become pregnant.
-Use of Hydrocodone Bitartrate and Acetaminophen Tablets for an extended period of time during pregnancy can cause withdrawal symptoms in your newborn baby that could be life-threatening if not recognized and treated. - noticing your pain getting worse.
-If your pain gets worse after you take Hydrocodone Bitartrate and Acetaminophen Tablets, do not take more of Hydrocodone Bitartrate and Acetaminophen Tablets without first talking to your healthcare provider.
-Talk to your healthcare provider if the pain that you have increases, if you feel more sensitive to pain, or if you have new pain after taking Hydrocodone Bitartrate and Acetaminophen Tablets. - breast feeding.
+Prolonged use of Hydrocodone Bitartrate and Acetaminophen Tablets during pregnancy can cause withdrawal symptoms in your newborn baby that could be life-threatening if not recognized and treated. - breast feeding.
 Hydrocodone bitartrate and acetaminophen passes into breast milk and may harm your baby. - living in a household where there are small children or someone who has abused street or prescription drugs - taking prescription or over-the-counter medicines, vitamins, or herbal supplements.
 Taking Hydrocodone Bitartrate and Acetaminophen Tablets with certain other medicines can cause serious side effects that could lead to death.